StephenHarrington/ethereum/privatenet/README.md

 *Can you figure out what the third private key is?*

-You should change the entires in `pk_password_strings` othewise, you will have the same addresses when we explore the shared, private network.
+You should change the entires in `pk_password_strings` otherwise, you will have the same addresses when we explore the shared, private network.

 Note also that `keystore_generator.js` includes the wallet passphrase: